 The only way to do this is by working with a CMA review provider and dedicating enough time to study for the CMA exam.
 Don’t sit for such an expensive exam without knowing what to expect on exam day.

 To qualify for student pricing with IMA, you must be enrolled in six credit hours at a university or college.
 If you have already graduated from a university program, you are unable to qualify for student pricing.
 If you have already purchased another type of IMA membership, you are unable to qualify for student membership, even if you are currently enrolled.

 Students receive significantly reduced CMA fees, so it is beneficial for candidates to begin their CMA journey while they are still students.

 In addition, students can save time studying by making good use of their accounting courses.
 Many accounting classes cover material that is testable on the exam.
-Check out this infographic on combining your CMA exam and/or CPA exam prep with your college courses.

 NOTE: Gleim offers special prices to current students!
-Visit our student page to see how you can save all on your certification exam materials!
+Visit our student page to see how you can save on all your certification exam materials!

 To qualify for academic pricing with IMA, you need to be a full-time faculty at an accredited institution.
 Qualifying reduces membership dues by 50% and the price of various services/fees.